SSpzcee/Asunder-PHB/phb/md/Kiri Clans.md

 Speed: 10

 Effects:

-You can create any Small or Medium Weapon from the Equipment section of the PHB, as well as any Ammunition.
-If you wish, you may 'draw' these weapons as part of this action, simply discard them, or keep them partially extended from your skeleton, ready to be 'drawn' whenever you wish.
-If you are creating a weapon with the 'Dual' property, you can create two of them with only one use of this technique, though doing so increases its Chakra cost by 5\.
+You acquire any Small or Medium from the standard options in the Equipment section.
+You may then upgrade it using Artisan points equal to your ranks in Chakra Control \- 5.
+You may choose to double the Base Speed and Upkeep of this Technique to create a second weapon in your other hand during the activation of this Technique.
+Both weapons gain the dual property (for free) but the artisan points must be split between the 2 weapons.

 In the hands of anyone but a Kaguya these have a \-3 Accuracy penalty.
 Your own bone weapons have a \+2 bonus to their Accuracy when you are using them.
 Other Kaguya using your weapons receive no penalty or bonus.